Generating an emergency signal#

 1. Header – called access code in the flow graph (4 bytes)

-2. the length of the transmitted data in bytes (two bytes); repeated two times (2 * 2 bytes = 4)
+2. The length of the transmitted data in bytes (two bytes); repeated two times (2 * 2 bytes = 4)

-3. data
+3. Data

 4. CRC (4 bytes)